nitekry/XIAO_Debugger/README.md

 Still no TX from "mmwave TX" on "debugger pin7" in TX window.

-Summery:
+Summary:
   - There seems to be some disconnect on the debugger device or code for data from XIAO or sensors to the debugger device.
   - The debugger passthrough is not working (per my thoughts on its purpose.)
   - Pin 6 RX on the debugger will display sensor TX even without a XIAO connected.
 This could lead to misleading test results while debugging.
       - XIAO pin6 lose connection would still display RX data on degugger.
       - Code error for XIAO on e.g. wrong pin, would still display RX on the debugger.
   -note: nothing on debugger from the debugger onboard GROVE connector. maybe it was not designed to be used in that way.
+  -note: noticed about a 5 second lag in the RX window of the debugger with serial input.